Barksdale Resources (CVE:BRO) Shares Down 20.8% – Here’s What Happened

-Shares of Barksdale Resources Corp.
-(CVE:BRO – Get Free Report) traded down 20.8% on Wednesday .
-The company traded as low as C$0.10 and last traded at C$0.10.
-167,000 shares traded hands during trading, an increase of 16% from the average session volume of 144,541 shares.
+Barksdale Resources Corp.
+(CVE:BRO – Get Free Report) dropped 20.8% during mid-day trading on Wednesday .
+The stock traded as low as C$0.10 and last traded at C$0.10.
+Approximately 167,000 shares changed hands during trading, an increase of 16% from the average daily volume of 144,541 shares.
 The stock had previously closed at C$0.12.

 Barksdale Resources Trading Down 20.8 %